plwg/market-clock/README.md

   If no market is specified, it will display the status for all supported markets.

-`--show-seconds`: Display seconds in the countdown timer.
+`-s`, `--show-seconds`: Display seconds in the countdown timer.
 By default, seconds are hidden.

 ```bash
 uvx market-clock --show-seconds
 ```

-`--list-markets`: List all supported markets without starting the clock.
+`-lm`, `--list-markets`: List all supported markets without starting the clock.

 ```bash
 uvx market-clock --list-markets